Rhubarb fish curry - an unusual but very delicious combination of ingredients.

 - They were pretty ripe, so quite sweet, and I just mashed one and stirred it in the sauce without expecting too much.

 - But it worked so well; in my opinion, any further sugar addition was unnecessary, the sauce was creamier, and the light banana taste was a perfect fit for the rhubarb and fish.

 - So, be prepared, it is unusual, but it is delicious; I loved every spoonful of it.

 Do you like this recipe?Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
 Don’t forget to tag me #whereismyspoon when you try a recipe!

 - 1 large onion

 - 1 heaped tablespoon green curry paste

-- 1 thumb-size piece of turmeric or ½ teaspoon turmeric powder
+- 1 thumb-size piece fresh turmeric or ½ turmeric powder

 - 2 ripe bananas